Casneil/Linux-Server-Configeration/README.md

 ### 4-Install updates

-           sudo apt-get update
-*  Updates the list of available packages and versions for upgrade.
+*  Updates the list of available packages and versions for upgrade.`sudo apt-get update`

-           sudo apt-get upgrade
-*  Installs newer versions of the packages.
+*  Installs newer versions of the packages.`sudo apt-get upgrade`

 ### 5-Create user grader

-           sudo adduser grader
-*  Create new user grader
+*  Create new user grader`sudo adduser grader`

-           sudo touch /etc/sudoers.d/grader
-*  Give grader the permission to sudo
+*  Give grader the permission to sudo`sudo touch /etc/sudoers.d/grader`

-           sudo ls /etc/sudoers.d
-*  Check if grader file was added in sudoers directory
+*  Check if grader file was added in sudoers directory`sudo ls /etc/sudoers.d`

-           sudo nano /etc/sudoers.d/grader
-*  Edit the file grader to add the sudo access
+*  Edit the file grader to add the sudo access`sudo nano /etc/sudoers.d/grader`

       grader ALL=(ALL) NOPASSWD:ALL
       Save changes(Ctrl+X, Ctrl+Y, Enter)